 FAQ about Tax Reporting

-posted almost 5 years ago by WeedLTRG from Weed Long Term Recovery Group
+posted over 5 years ago by WeedLTRG from Weed Long Term Recovery Group

 Here are some questions and responses from Dorian Aiello at Aiello Goodrich and Teuscher CPA firm.
 Do you have other questions about tax reporting related to the fire?
 Email them to firstname.lastname@example.org and we will research them for you.